booloff/Monarch-Flashcards/README.md

    This gives you a single file that lets you run the program at the click of a button.
 (Currently only supports Windows.
 Mac version coming soon)

 2) You can take the source code and compile it yourself.
 This will create a .exe file that you can just click to run the program.
-    If you don't know how to do this, I advise asking ChatGPT or another Chatbot for help.
-It's not as difficult as you may think!

 3) If you have python installed, you can just run the code through python.